 What really is the difference between karate and taekwondo classes for kids?
-This is one question that we’ve been inundated with over and over again from our students and potential clients.
+This is one question that we’ve been inundated with over and over again from our students and potential members.
 As you are most probably aware, they are both forms of martial art and, on the surface, the two of them appear strikingly similar in their poses and movements.
-At the Brisbane Focus Martial Arts Academy, we teach karate and taekwondo for kids’courses.
-In this article, we give you a brief breakdown of the prime differences between taekwondo and karate for kids.
+At the Brisbane Focus Martial Arts Academy, we teach karate and taekwondo for kids classes In this article, we give you a brief breakdown of the prime differences between taekwondo and karate for kids.

 The Fundamental Differences between Karate & Taekwondo